Here are some tips on how to save energy and energy costs:

-You wouldn’t buy a house with no insulation in your attic would you?
-Of course not!
-Although the outside walls are insulated, up to 80% of heat loss is through the roof ~ heat rises, so that insulation in your roof is important in keeping utility costs down.
+In our homes, up to 80% of heat loss is through the roof.
+Since heat rises the insulation in your roof is important in keeping utility costs down.
 The same principle applies to your hot tub.
-Even though most hot tubs today have insulated shells (full foam insulation or thermal panels), most of the heat loss will still be through the “roof” of your spa – the spa cover.
+Even though most hot tubs today have insulated shells, most of the heat loss will still be through the spa cover.

-Creating a windbreak around your spa is not just an attractive privacy solution.
-Cutting wind exposure can also significantly reduce heat loss.
-Shrubs, privacy panels, or fencing, as well as spa enclosures can all be effective windbreaks.
+Creating a windbreak around your spa is not only an attractive privacy solution it cuts wind exposure and reduces heat loss.
+Shrubs, privacy panels, or fencing, as well as spa enclosures, can all be effective windbreaks.

 3. Vacation Mode

 Turn down the thermostat when you are on vacation.
 If you will be gone for a week or more during warmer months, you can set it at its lowest level or turn off the heater.
-In freezing weather, some heating must be maintained to prevent freeze damage to the pipes and plumbing, unless the spa is winterized and water removed from the plumbing system.
+In freezing weather, some heating must continue to prevent damage to the pipes.
+If you are gone a lot during the winter months you can winterize your hot tub.
+The entails removing the water from the plumbing system.

 4. Air Jets, Lights and Blowers

 Turn hot tub jets off, when not in use.
-Air induction jets are wonderful features which provide soothing massage to the home spa experience.
+Air induction jets are wonderful features which provide you with a soothing massage.
 But as they induce air into the spa water, they also lower the water temperature.
-This heat will have to be replaced by the spa heater.
+You will have to replace that heat loss by using the spa heater.

 5. Filter Cartridges and Plumbing System

-Clogged or worn-out spa filters will reduce the circulation of your spa water.
-This causes pump motor strain, and your heater element to perform less efficiently.
-Rinse off your filter at least every 2 weeks and soak your filters with every water change, every 6 to 8 weeks with non-foaming filter cleaning compound.
+Clogged or worn-out spa filters reduce the circulation of your spa water.
+This causes pump motor strain, and your heater element to perform poorly.
+It’s recommended to rinse off your filter at least every 2 weeks.
+When you change your water, you should soak your filter with non-foaming filter cleaning compound.
 Replace annually to maintain your spa’s peak performance.
 The result is both energy savings and cleaner water.

-When changing your spa’s water, its also a good idea to flush the plumbing system and heater element with a cleaner such as Spa System Flush from SeaKlear.
-This will help maintain unimpeded water flow and help keep your heater element working efficiently by removing calcium build up on the heater element.
+When you change your spa water, it’s also a good idea to flush the heat and plumbing system with a cleaner such as, Spa System Flush from SeaKlear.
+This helps maintain water flow and removes calcium build up from your heater element.

 6. Conserve Water

-Avoid wasting water, which would have to be replaced and reheated.
+Avoid wasting water, in which you would have to replace and reheat.
 Repair any leaks and adjust jets so that you’re not sending streams of hot water on to your deck.